 7. Check your Website from different Browsers – This is one of the most important steps to be taken care of when changing the WordPress theme.
 This is because the blog’s readability is at stake.
 Make sure there are no alignment issues in different browsers like IE, Firefox, Chrome & Safari.

 8. Check if your Sidebar content are correct – Many a times, the themes come with default links/blogrolls.
 Remove all the unwanted links and widgets from the sidebar.
 If you had manually added some code in your previous theme, make sure you re-apply them to the new theme as well.

-9. Re-evaluate your Plugins usage – You may not need every plugin that you were using before.
-More the number of plugins, slower will be your website loading time.
-This will be the right time to re-evaluate your plugins usage as some may be no longer suitable to the theme you are using and some might be redundant.
+9. Re-evaluate your Plugin usage – You may not need every plugin that you were using before.
+More the number of plugins slower will be your website loading time.
+This will be the right time to re-evaluate your plugin usage as some may be no longer suitable to the theme you are using and some might be redundant.

 Over to you